cjmartin/launchcalendar.org/_posts/2025-05-15-eris-test-flight-1.md

 payload-type: satellite
 payload-description: >-
-  The maiden test flight of Gilmour Space Technologies' three-stage hybrid-propulsion Eris rocket, carrying a test payload for the company's micro-satellite bus to demonstrate orbital launch capability.
+  The maiden test flight of Gilmour Space Technologies' three-stage hybrid-propulsion Eris rocket, carrying a demonstration payload—featuring a symbolic Vegemite can—for the company's micro-satellite bus to demonstrate orbital launch capability.
 This milestone mission marks Australia's first sovereign commercial orbital launch and the nation’s first attempt at an orbital hybrid-powered rocket flight.
 The flight aims to deliver the unnamed test payload to a sun-synchronous or low Earth orbit (LEO), qualifying rocket systems and hybrid propulsion technology, and gathering critical data for future missions.
+The first launch attempt was scrubbed after a payload fairing issue was detected during final checks, with no damage to the rocket or pad.
+  The launch will be rescheduled once the fairing anomaly is rectified.
 links:
   - title: >-
       Australia’s Gilmour Space Technologies ready to launch maiden Eris Test